open-devops-repo/jenkins-plugins-collection/README.md

 Introduction
 ------------
-This Project builds a Docker image that contains pre-loaded Jenkins plugins.
+This project builds a Docker image that contains pre-loaded Jenkins plugins.

 The Docker images are hosted on hub.docker.com as "opendevopsrepo/jenkins-plugins-collection:VERSION" and contain a /plugins directroy that contains the pre-loaded Jenkins plugins.